austin-rt/crapple-maps/README.md

 When a user is in need of a public restroom, they will be able to access the database in list form and filter by city and rating.
 If a listing is perceived as inaccurate, users will be able to update or delete the listing.

-Upon first load, the user will be directed to a landing page at which they must enter their information.
-If the user already exists (until authentication is a viable option) their unique ID will be stored to credit them if they make contributions. (?)

-A post MVP version sees a social media layer on top of the current idea.
-Obviously this much freedom by a pseudo-anonymous user would be ill advised in a true production setting.
+A post MVP version sees user authentication and a social media layer on top of the current idea.

 ### Intended Crud Functionality